Marketing Intermediate Updated 2026-03-22

 Partner Marketing Examples

 Example 1: Co-branded content A web design agency and an SEO company co-authored a guide: “How to Launch a Website That Ranks on Google.”
 Both promoted it to their email lists.
-Each partner gained 300+ new email subscribers from the other’s audience — at zero ad cost.
+Each partner gained 300+ new email subscribers from the other’s audience.
+At zero ad cost.

 Example 2: Referral partnership An accounting firm partnered with a local business attorney.
 Each referred clients to the other when the need arose.
 The accountant generated 15 new clients from attorney referrals in one year.
 The attorney received 12.
 Both benefited without spending a dollar on marketing.